Breakfast at Oliver’s Bistro

 It is safer to cycle on the water side as there are so many entrances to hotels and buildings that it is quite dangerous on the ocean side.
 Further south closer to South Beach there is a boardwalk behind the hotels at the back of the beach.
 On North Beach the Atlantic Way runs behind the beach for a while then it appeared there was a path further on joining on to the boardwalk further south.
 Sadly when we tried to find it we found it blown over with sand and in several places not passable with bikes, so we had to return to the main road after a short distance.
 I am sure it would be fine to walk.

 We cheekily cycled parts of the boardwalk although parts are actually cycle free, so we had to push the bikes in places especially the last part with many tourists close to South Beach after Lincoln Road.
-After all day on the road and about 15 miles or 20km cycling we were relieved to watch the sun go down with cocktails, or mocktails for Jerome, and a dive in the pool at the hotel.
+After all day on the road to North Beach and about 15 miles or 20km cycling we were relieved to watch the sun go down with cocktails, or mocktails for Jerome, and a dive in the pool at the Mondrian Hotel.